YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Ph.D. candidate in power electronics and battery systems with a focus on electric aircraft applications.
 Experienced in hands-on development of experimental platforms, design and optimization of high-efficiency DC/DC converters, impedance-based harmonic analysis of grid-connected rectifiers, and battery modeling and testing covering electrical, thermal, and aging aspects at both cell and pack levels.
+Supervised three master’s theses, strengthening my abilities in research mentoring, project management, and critical thinking.